CodeLenz/Giffndof.jl/README.md

 for example.

 There is a specific way of informing non null entries in $F(t)$ for each type of excitation.
+Examples to each one of the solution methods are provided in the following.
+Scripts to generate the plots of each example are avaliable in directory [examples](examples/) of this repository.

 ## Exponentials